 What is lead poisoning?

 Lead poisoning affects a child’s brain, nervous system, and red blood cells as they grow and develop.
 It can cause permanent damage such as learning disabilities, speech and language problems, poor hearing, hyperactivity, and poor school performance.
-The good news is that there are things you can do to keep your child safe from lead.
+While this can be a significant concern, there are steps you can take to keep your child safe from lead.

 Lead poisoning in Jackson County